tjanczuk/dante/README.md

 Dante over WebSockets
 ===

-This is a sample node.js application that streams Dante's Divine Comedy, Cante 1, to the browser client over WebSockets, one stanza every 2 seconds.
+This is a sample node.js application that streams Dante's Divine Comedy, Canto 1, to the browser client over WebSockets, one stanza every 2 seconds.

 **Instructions**